shafeenj1/Setup-Prerequisites/README.md

 <h2>osTicket Installed!</h2>

-osTicket is now installed and ready to be used.
-I used osTicket to understand how ticketing systems work amd how to resolve tickets.
-In IT Support, I have to work with a team to solve a person's IT related issues through the use of a ticketing system.
-I used this lab as a means to set up a ticketing system from the ground up and lay the grounds for what I will do in the future.
+osTicket is now installed and ready for use.
+I used this setup to learn how ticketing systems operate and how to handle and resolve support requests.
+In IT support roles, working with a team to address users’ technical issues through a ticketing system is essential.
+This lab provided hands-on experience building a ticketing system from scratch and helped establish a foundation for the work I’ll be doing in the future.